Inca Trail to Machu Picchu Extended Package

 Day 7

-This morning we depart Phuyupatamarka (11,942′) after an early mountain sunrise and tasty breakfast.
+This morning, we depart Phuyupatamarka (11,942 ft.) after an early mountain sunrise and tasty breakfast.
 Shortly after departure, we will visit the beautiful Incan site of Intipata.
 We then hike downhill for about three hours to the most magnificent ruins along the Inca Trail, Winayhuayna.
-Here we will tour the site, say goodbye to our porters and chef and begin our two-hour hike to the sun gate at Machu Picchu.
-Once at Machu Picchu (7,972′) we will have a chance to take great pictures because most crowds have left the city.
-We will then take a bus down to Aguas Calientes (6,692′), where we spend the night at a hotel and enjoy dinner together at our favorite local restaurant, Indio Felice!
-Your guide will facilitate the conversation regarding the plan for the next day.
+Here we will tour the site, say goodbye to our porters and chef, and begin our two-hour hike to the sun gate at Machu Picchu!
+Once at Machu Picchu (7,972 ft.) we will have a chance to take great pictures because most crowds have left the city.
+We will then take a bus down to Aguas Calientes (6,692 ft.), where we’ll check into our hotel, enjoy hot showers, and enjoy dinner together at our favorite local restaurant!

 Day 8